Takwa-eng/Device-Management/README.md

 1. *pull the Docker image:*

-docker pull takwa854/device-managment-images.
+`docker pull takwa854/device-managment-images`

 2. *Run the Docker container:*

-docker run -p 9090:9090 takwa854/device-managment-images
+`docker run -p 9090:9090 takwa854/device-managment-images`

 The application will now be running in a Docker container, accessible at http://localhost:9090